rust-lang/rfcs/text/0000-float-semantics.md

 The core advantage of this option is that it avoids having `const` results change when the unspecified compile-time NaN changes on a compiler update or across compilers.
 However, having `const` results depend on NaN bits should be very rare, and we already have other (more common) cases of `const` results depending on unspecified implementation details that can and sometimes do change on compiler updates, namely the layout of `repr(Rust)` types (observable via `size_of` and `offset_of`).
+We can also consider adding a lint against accidentally producing a NaN in CTFE.

 ### Alternative: `const` tracks NaN values, fails when their bits matter during compile-time